elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 The following arguments are supported:

 * `region` - (Required) ESS region where to create the deployment.
 For ECE environments "ece-region" must be set.

-Changing the region will cause the resource to be tainted.
+-> Changing the `region` will cause the resource to be destroyed and re-created.

 * `deployment_template_id` - (Required) Deployment Template identifier to create the deployment from.
+See the full list of available deployment templates on the top level note on regions and deployment templates.
 * `version` - (Required) Elastic Stack version to use for all of the deployment resources.
 * `name` - (Optional) Name for the deployment.
-* `request_id` - (Optional) Request ID to set on the create operation. only use when previous create attempts return with an error and a request_id is returned as part of the error.
+* `request_id` - (Optional) Request ID to set on the create operation.
+Only use when previous create attempts return with an error and a request_id is returned as part of the error.
 * `elasticsearch` (Required) Elasticsearch cluster definition, can only be specified once.
+For multi-node Elasticsearch clusters, use multiple `topology` blocks.
 * `kibana` (Optional) Kibana instance definition, can only be specified once.
 * `apm` (Optional) APM instance definition, can only be specified once.
 * `enterprise_search` (Optional) Enterprise Search server definition, can only be specified once.
+For multi-node Enterprise Search deployments, use multiple `topology` blocks.
-* `traffic_filter` (Optional) Traffic Filter block, which contains a list of traffic filter rule identifiers.
+* `traffic_filter` (Optional) Traffic Filters to apply to the deployment as a list of traffic filter rule identifiers.

 ### Resources

-In order to be able to create a valid deployment at least one resource type must be specified, below are the supported resources.
+In order to create a valid deployment at least one resource type (`elasticsearch`) must be specified, below are the supported resources.

+When empty blocks are specified (`elasticsearch {}`, `kibana {}`, `apm {}`, `enterprise_search {}`), a default topology from the deployment template will be used, for each of the blocks.
+When a block is not set, the resource kind will not be enabled in the deployment.

+The `ec_deployment` resource, will opt-out all the resources except Elasticsearch, which as mentioned, will inherit the default topology from the deployment template, for example the [I/O Optimized template includes an Elasticsearch cluster 8 GB memory x 2 availability zones](https://www.elastic.co/guide/en/cloud/current/ec-getting-started-profiles.html#ec-getting-started-profiles-io).

+To customize any of the deployment resource sizes or settings, use the `topology` block within.

 #### Elasticsearch